Alan Miller interview

 Q: How did the brass at Atari take the news when you dropped the bomb on them?
 Tell us about that day.

 Alan Miller: It didnít happen like that.
 There was no bomb.
 There wasnít even a murmur.
 We made no announcement that we were leaving to start a competitor.
 We didnít even leave together.
 As I remember, Larry Kaplan quit several weeks before the rest of us did.
 I think David and I quit about the same time.
 And I think Bob quit a few weeks later.
 Our departure wasnít that unusual.
 Several of Atariís best engineers had left or were leaving.
-Joe Decuir, whom I though was the single most valuable person at Atari, had left without any fanfare whatsoever.
+Joe Decuir, whom I thought was the single most valuable person at Atari, had left without any fanfare whatsoever.

 Remember that Atari Senior Management fundamentally didnít understand the business.
 They didnít seem to know much about or care about the engineer group.
 I can remember that during our negotiations my bossí boss told me that he could hire several engineers ďoff the streetĒ who could do what I did for the amount of money I was asking for.
 He was essentially clueless about the intricacies of programming the VCS and the creative challenges of designing good games.
 There was no recognition of the fact that despite Atariís three year effort to build up a capable in-house game design group, very few of the people they hired were ultimately successful at creating and implementing popular games.